HermesBoots/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 ## Last Lines of a File
 Displaying only the last 10 lines of a file at a fixed path using `tail`.

+## I'd Prefer the First Ones Actually
+Displaying only the first 10 lines of a file at a fixed path using `head`.